 Click on the Corner Type You Plan on Using to Jump to Information and Videos Specific to Your Installation:

 While installing crown molding undoubtedly brings added character to any room during a home remodel, preparing it and making it look seamless can prove to be quite a challenge depending on the method you use.

-- Buy a molding kit with clip-on connectors and corners
+- Buy a foam crown molding kit with clip-on connectors and corners

 - Use traditional corner pieces and blocks for corners